The fibrous stalks of the hemp plant have countless uses and the seeds are packed with protein. Here are 5 of the top ways that it can be utilized.

 Flowers aside, however, there is much to love and respect.
 The fibrous stalks have countless uses and the seeds are packed with protein.
-Here are five of the top ways that hemp can be utilized outside of tinctures, gummies and salves.
+Here are 5 of the top uses for hemp outside of tinctures, gummies and salves.

 Made with woody hemp hurds which are harvested from the stalks of hemp plants, hempcrete is a strong, insulating and moisture regulating material used for both construction and insulation.
 Because it is lighter weight than other lime based building materials, and for its other positive traits, it is gaining popularity around the world.
 France has been using hempcrete since the ‘90’s and its use increases with each passing year.

 Stronger Than Steel

 There are two strength measurements when it comes to materials, that is mend and bend and crack and break.
 Hemp can withstand around twice the weight of steel before it cracks and breaks as well as mending and bending six times better.
 Fields of hemp are good for the soil, excellent for the environment and provide so much extra market versatility.